-- Make a well in the middle of the dry ingredients, and add warm water a ¼ cup at a time, mixing well with your hands, until the dough comes together.
+- Make a well in the middle of the dry ingredients, and add warm water and mix well, until the dough comes together.
 (Add more water, 1 Tbsp at a time, if necessary to create a smooth dough.)

 - Place dough in a greased bowl, cover with a damp towel, and let rise until doubled, about 45 minutes.

 - When dough has doubled, punch in down and knead a few times.
 Divide the dough into 12 even pieces.
 Roll each piece into a ball.
-Place balls onto a sheet of parchment or wax paper, about 2 inches apart.
-Cover with a damp towel and let rise until doubled – 20-35 min.
+Place balls onto a well-greased sheet of parchment or wax paper, about 2 inches apart.
+Cover loosely with a damp towel and let rise until puffy and nearly doubled- 20-30 min.

-- Ten minutes into the dough’s rising time, start the 8 cups of water boiling in a 3-4 quart pot and preheat the oven to 450F.
+- Ten minutes into the dough's rising time, start the 8 cups of water boiling in a 3-4 quart pot and preheat the oven to 450F.

-- Once dough has doubled in size, add baking soda and sugar to the boiling water.
+- Once dough has doubled, add the baking soda to the boiling water.
 (Do this carefully, as the baking soda will fizz up considerably.)

 - Carefully, so you don't deflate the risen dough, add a few rolls to the water at a time, making sure there is enough room in the pot that they do not touch.

 - Remove dough from the water with a large slotted spoon.
-Let as much water drain back into the pot before placing the rolls on a greased baking sheet.
+Let as much water drain back into the pot before placing the rolls onto a greased baking sheet.
 Repeat with remaining dough.

-- Once all rolls have been poached, cut an X into the top of each roll using a serrated knife.
-Brush with melted butter and sprinkle with salt.
+- Once all rolls have been poached, gently cut a deep X into the top of each roll using a serrated knife.
+Sprinkle with coarse salt.

 - Let rolls cool on a wire rack.